sharovik/devbot/documentation/terraform-aws-setup.md

 In that file you can add or update existing variables for your devbot ECS instance.

 ## 3 Step - Apply changes
-Before start you need first to initialize the terraform inside of the terraform folder.
+Before start, you need first to initialize the terraform inside of the terraform folder.

 So, please go to the `terraform` folder and run `terraform init` command there.
 If everything is good, then you can run next command `terraform apply`, which will applies the changes in AWS.
 Please, make sure you check changes before applying!
 If something goes wrong, you always can run `terraform destroy` to destroy all created instances.